Q What are fungus gnats?

 A The female lays several hundred eggs which hatch in a day or two.
 Egg laying commences soon after the adult hatches.
 The larvae or maggots eventually grow to about 6mm in length, after passing through four larval stages, over about three weeks, during warm weather or in buildings.
 Out of doors the process takes longer.
 They are white, with segmented bodies and shiny black heads.
 Look closely and you can see the dark guts inside the translucent bodies of the maggots.
 When fully grown, they form pupae in the compost or soil.
 The adult flies develop in these pupae and hatch out after approximately one week.

-Q How do I recognise an infested plant?
+Q How do I recognise a plant that's infested with fungus gnats?

 A Growth slows and the plants develop a thirsty look, eventually wilting and even dying.
 Seedlings and cuttings are most likely to die outright, but even larger plants can be checked in their growth.

-Q Which plants are most at risk from damage?
+Q Which plants are most at risk from damage from fungus gnats?

 A Carnations, chrysanthemums, cyclamen, freesias, orchids, pelargoniums, primulas, saxifrage, sempervivum and sweet peas are susceptible.